 CS Security Request and Response

-This procedure exchanges exchange three pieces of data—the CS initialization vector, the instantiation nonce, and the personalization vector—that are used as inputs to the cryptographic functions used to protect CS signals.
+This procedure exchanges three pieces of data—the CS initialization vector, the instantiation nonce, and the personalization vector—that are used as inputs to the cryptographic functions used to protect CS signals.
 Note that CS security is separate from the regular link layer security procedures and data encryption at the link layer.
 CS security cryptographically protects the CS signals and packets used to perform measurements.

 CS Capabilities Request and Response